 The following table defines MSSM's grading system.
 Numerical averages are first rounded to the nearest whole number.

 *Incomplete (An Incomplete is issued when a student is unable to complete sufficient assignments for a faculty member to accurately assess the student's knowledge and skills.
 Incompletes are only issued in the case of illness or other extenuating circumstances.)

-**Withdrawal from a course (If withdrawal is after the twenty-fourth class day, the W will be accompanied by the grade at the time of withdrawal (e.g. W/B).)
+**Withdrawal from a course If withdrawal is after the first six weeks of the semester twenty-fourth class day, the W will be accompanied by the grade at the time of withdrawal (e.g. W/B).)